Star-div/TodoList/README.md

 # TodoList
-Todo-list with context-API in React
+Todo-list using context-API in React